erdzeichen/KiMoPack/README.rst

 Citation
 ------------
 We have written and submitted a paper introducing the toolbox.
-Until then you can cite the Zenodo release under DOI:10.5281/zenodo.5720587
+Until thisis published you can cite the Zenodo release under DOI:10.5281/zenodo.5720587

 Links
 -----